GLOBAL MARKETS-Cooler inflation keeps stocks up, dollar and yields down

 By Lawrence Delevingne and Huw Jones

-July 13 (Reuters) - U.S. stocks rose again and global equities hit new highs for 2023 on Thursday, while the dollar and Treasury yields continued to slide, as slowing U.S. inflation stoked bets that the Federal Reserve will pause rate hikes after this month.
+July 13 (Reuters) - U.S. stocks rose again and global stock markets hit new highs for 2023 on Thursday, while the dollar and Treasury yields continued to slide, as hopes that slowing U.S. inflation will persuade the Federal Reserve to hit the pause button on interest rate hikes after this month.

-Other data on Thursday showed that U.S. producer prices barely rose in June, U.S. jobless claims unexpectedly declined, and Chinese exports dropped.

-Bets that the Federal Reserve could soon end its monetary tightening campaign sent the dollar .DXY to its lowest level since April 2022 and pushed the yield on 10-year U.S. Treasury notes US10YT=RR to near a two-week low.

-Interest rate futures 0#FF: showed markets have fully priced in another rate hike from the Fed at its upcoming meeting later this month, but expectations of further increases this year have faded.
+Interest rate futures 0#FF: showed markets have fully priced in another rate hike from the Federal Open Market Committee (FOMC) later this month, but expectations of any further increases have faded.

+The softer dollar helped gold pricesXAU= advance to near one-month highs, while oil pricesLCOc1 hovered above $80 a barrel.

-Stocks and bonds in Asia rallied in response to the U.S. inflation news, while in Europe the STOXX index .STOXX added 0.6% to Wednesday's gains, bringing its advance for the year to around 8.6%.
+Stocks and bonds in Asia rallied in response to the U.S. inflation news, while in Europe, the STOXX index .STOXX added 0.7% to Wednesday's gains, bringing its advance for the year to around 8.7%.

 Market strategists at Citigroup said in a note on Thursday that slower job growth and softer-than-expected core consumer prices "finally lend some support to the Fed’s preferred narrative that supply and demand are coming into balance, allowing inflation to cool."